aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

     There are two simulation launch commands for two different worlds:
     - `empty_world.launch.py` - Empty world with some balls surrounding the turtlebot at (0,0)
     - `bookstore_turtlebot_navigation.launch.py` - A retail space where the robot navigates to random goals
+    - `small_house_turtlebot_navigation.launch.py` - A small house where the robot navigates to random goals

 ![CloudWatchMetrics01.png](docs/images/BookstoreRVizPlan01.png)